 - Overall improved efficiency

 Investing in a talent acquisition partnership optimizes financial and operational health over time and for the long haul.
 Both partners have a vested interest to reduce overall recruitment costs while increasing the quality of hires.
-This is something that is almost never true for one-off, transactional solutions.
+This is something that is seldom true for one-off, transactional solutions.

 Organizations worldwide achieve success whether their RPO partnerships are virtual or on-site.
-While your RPO team might not be in the same physical location as your in-house team, this does not mean they will not be accountable to you.
+While your RPO team might not be in the same physical location as your in-house team, this does not mean they are not accountable to you.
 RPO partners should provide fully transparent metrics on their performance to keep themselves accountable to you.
-As for control, RPO partners will drive the talent acquisition process and help you make the most informed decisions, but those final hiring decisions are still yours to make.
+As for control, RPO partners will drive the talent acquisition process and help you make informed decisions, but final hiring decisions are still yours to make.

 The best RPO providers collaborate with organizations to determine whether it makes more sense to enhance current processes or build new ones from scratch.
-Experts with deep experience evaluate what is currently being done, identify needs and then customize solutions that will help your organization meet its goals.
+Experts with deep experience evaluate what is currently being done, identify needs, and then customize solutions to help your organization meet its goals.

 Taking a proactive approach should be at the core of any RPO partnership.
 Yes, the immediate hiring needs will be filled, but RPO partners also work to build talent pipelines and talent communities to ensure that organizations are prepared for the future, addressing situations before they become emergencies.
 They support your organization’s specific needs, including quantifying the skills required, interpreting metrics and creating a talent plan for today and in the future.

 Taking on employer brand practices is becoming table stakes for RPO providers.
-Our WE BECOME YOU™ philosophy, for instance, directs us to become immersed in our partners’ culture, mission, values and brand.
-We are the organization’s talent team, and being fully trained stewards of the employer brand is a huge part of that.
+Cielo's WE BECOME YOU™ philosophy, for instance, directs us to become immersed in our partners’ culture, mission, values and brand.
+We are the organization’s talent team and being fully trained stewards of the employer brand is a huge part of that.